Score Breakdown

 Who Is Axi Best For?

 This axi review concludes that Axi suits a specific trader profile rather than a mass-market audience.
 The Pro account execution and the PsyQuation analytics layer make it the right primary broker for MT4-native scalpers and EA traders in the UK, Australia, UAE, Germany, South Africa and Malaysia who want ECN-tier cost paired with behavioural feedback.
-The Manchester City partnership and the structured webinar programme make it a credible second choice for newer traders willing to use Standard for first deposit and graduate to Pro inside a month.

 - MT4-native scalpers and EA traders wanting ECN-tier cost with AI behavioural feedback from PsyQuation